Great storm of 1987

-The great storm of 1987 was a violent extratropical cyclone that occurred on the night of 15–16 October, with hurricane-force winds causing casualties in England, France, and the Channel Islands as a severe depression in the Bay of Biscay moved north east.
-Among the most damaged areas were Greater London, Kent, the East Anglian coast, the Home Counties, the west of Brittany, and the Cotentin Peninsula of Normandy, all of which weathered gusts typically with a return period of 1 in 200 years.
+The Great Storm of 1987, also known as the Sevenoaks Hurricane, was a violent extratropical cyclone that occurred on the night of 15–16 October, with hurricane-force winds causing casualties in England, France, and the Channel Islands as a severe depression in the Bay of Biscay moved north east.
+Among the most damaged areas were Greater London, Kent, the East Anglian coast, the Home Counties, the west of Brittany, and the Cotentin Peninsula of Normandy, all of which weathered gusts with a return period of 1 in 200 years.

 Forests, parks, roads, and railways were strewn with fallen trees and schools were closed.
 The British National Grid suffered heavy damage, leaving thousands without power.
 At least 22 people were killed in England and France.
-The highest measured gust of 117 kn was recorded at Pointe Du Roc, Granville, France and the highest gust in the UK of 100 kn was recorded at Shoreham-by-Sea, West Sussex.
+The highest measured gust of 117 kn was recorded at Pointe Du Roc, Granville, France and the highest gust recorded in the UK was 115mph at Shoreham-by-Sea, West Sussex.
 The storm has been termed a weather bomb due to its rapid development.

-That day's weather reports had failed to indicate a storm of such severity, an earlier, correct forecast having been negated by later projections.
-The apparent suggestion by the BBC's Michael Fish of a false alarm is celebrated as a classic gaffe, though he claims he was misquoted.
+That day's weather reports had failed to indicate a storm of such severity, with an earlier, somewhat more accurate forecast having been negated by later projections.
+The apparent suggestion by the BBC's Michael Fish of a false alarm has been celebrated as a classic gaffe, although he claims he was misquoted.
 As a result of this storm, major improvements were later implemented in atmospheric observation, relevant computer models, and the training of forecasters.